Music Source Separation in the Waveform Domain: Related Work

 A first category of methods for supervised music source separation work on time-frequency representations.
 They predict a power spectrogram for each source and reuse the phase from the input mixture to synthesise individual waveforms.
 Traditional methods have mostly focused on blind (unsupervised) source separation.
 Non-negative matrix factorization techniques~\citep{nmf_unified} model the power spectrum as a weighted sum of a learnt spectral dictionary, whose elements are grouped into individual sources.
 Independent component analysis~\citep{ica} relies on independence assumptions and multiple microphones to separate the sources.
 Learning a soft/binary mask over power spectrograms has been done using either HMM-based prediction~\citep{one_mic_hmm} or segmentation techniques~\citep{bach2005blind}.

 With the development of deep learning, fully supervised methods have gained momentum.
 Initial work was performed on speech source separation~\citep{classif_dnn_separation}, followed by works on music using simple fully connected networks over few spectrogram frames~\citep{uhlich2015deep}, LSTMs~\citep{uhlich2017improving}, or multi scale convolutional/recurrent networks~\citep{liu2018denoising,sony_densenet}. \citet{multichannel_deep} showed that Wiener filtering is an efficient post-processing step for spectrogram-based models and it is now used by all top performing models in this category.
 Those methods have performed the best during the last SiSec 2018 evaluation~\citep{sisec} for source separation on the MusDB~\citep{musdb} dataset.
 After the evaluation, a reproducible baseline called Open Unmix has been released by \citet{openunmix} and matches the top submissions trained only on MusDB.
 MMDenseLSTM, a model proposed by~\citet{sony_denselstm} and trained on 807 unreleased songs currently holds the absolute record of SDR in the SiSec campaign.
-Both Demucs and Conv-Tasnet obtain significantly higher SDR.
+More recently, \citet{takahashi2020d3net} improved the spectrogram-domain state-of-the-art with D3Net, which uses dilated convolutions with dense connection. \citet{spleeter2020} propose another U-Net architecture for spectrogram masking, called Spleeter, that is trained on the Bean dataset~\citet{pretet2019singing}, composed of short extracts from nearly 25,000 songs.
+While Spleeter provides strong performance and has been widely adopted by the digital music industry, it is now outperformed by more advanced spectrogram domain architectures like D3Net, even though it is trained on much more data.

 More recently, models operating in the waveform domain have been developed, so far with worse performance than those operating in the spectrogram domain.
 A convolutional network with a U-Net structure called Wave-U-Net was used first on spectrograms~\citep{waveunet_singing} and then adapted to the waveform domain~\citep{wavunet}.
 Wave-U-Net was submitted to the SiSec 2018 evaluation campaign with a performance inferior to that of most spectrogram domain models by a large margin.
 A Wavenet-inspired, although using a regression loss and not auto-regressive, was first used for speech denoising~\citep{wavenet_denoising} and then adapted to source separation~\citep{wavenet_sep}.
 Our model significantly outperforms Wave-U-Net.
 Given that the Wavenet inspired model performed worse than Wave-U-Net, we did not consider it for comparison.